homeaway/datapull/README.md

   docker run -v $(pwd):/core -w /core -it --rm expedia/spark2.4.4-scala2.11-hadoop3.2.1 spark-submit --packages org.apache.spark:spark-sql_2.11:2.4.4,org.apache.spark:spark-avro_2.11:2.4.4 --deploy-mode client --class core.DataPull target/DataMigrationFramework-1.0-SNAPSHOT-jar-with-dependencies.jar src/main/resources/Samples/Input_Sample_filesystem-to-filesystem.json local
   ```
 * Open the relative path target/classes/SampleData_Json to find the result of the DataPull i.e. the data from target/classes/SampleData/HelloWorld.csv transformed into JSON.

+> Pro-tip: The folder `target/classes/SampleData_Json` is created by the docker spark container, so you will not be able to delete it until you take ownership of it by running `sudo chown -R $(whoami):$(whoami) .`

 ### Build and debug within an IDE (IntelliJ) ###
 > Pre-requisite: IntelliJ with Scala plugin configured.
 Check out this [Help page](https://docs.scala-lang.org/getting-started-intellij-track/getting-started-with-scala-in-intellij.html) if this plugin is not installed.